+FUNCTIONAL INSULATION

-1.2.9.1 FUNCTIONAL INSULATION: insulation that is necessary only for the correct functioning of the equipment
+insulation that is necessary only for the correct functioning of the equipment insulation to provide basic protection against electric shock

 NOTE FUNCTIONAL INSULATION by definition does not protect against electric shock.
 It may, however, reduce the likelihood of ignition and fire.